praveen24sriv/praveen24sriv/README.md

- 🌱 I’m currently learning WEB DEV
+ 🌱 I’m currently learning WEB DEV<BR>
- 📫 How to reach me: praveen24.srivastav@gmail.com
+ 📫 How to reach me: praveen24.srivastav@gmail.com<BR>
  Technologies ik PYTHON , C .
 <!--
 **praveen24sriv/praveen24sriv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.